Corvette Caliper Rebuild

 With everything clean, place a seal-less piston into each of the bores and measure the gap with a feeler gauge.
 There should be .0045" to .010" play.
 If there's more than .010" play, it will not seal correctly.
 Consider re-sleeving or replacing the caliper.

-If this work seems a little above your skill level, you can buy rebuilt calipers from a reputable Corvette parts supplier.
-You can still save money by installing them yourself.
+If this work seems a little above your skill level, you can buy fresh rebuilt calipers from a reputable parts supplier such as Ecklers or Summit.
+You can also buy them from Amazon.

 Related Articles: